 Muangkhan United 3 Navy 2 (Saturday 23rd April 2022) Thai League 2 (att: 781)

-My luck was in, as staff managed to inform those at Pratunam where it terminated and send it back to me at Chit Lom.
-Anyway, at least the large van ride went smoothly dropping me at the bus station, a short walk from my room for the evening at D Luck Hostel.
+My luck was in, as the staff managed to inform those at Pratunam where it terminated and sent it back to me at Chit Lom.
+Anyway, at least the large van ride went smoothly, dropping me at the bus station, a short walk from my room for the evening at D Luck Hostel.

 Never mind, I wouldn’t be spending much time in it.
-After a quick siesta I was out and about and on what would be a long walk, initially visiting the War Cemetery for a few minutes of reflection prior to a wander down the strip to get something to eat and drink.
+After a quick siesta, I was out and about and on what would be a long walk, initially visiting the War Cemetery for a few minutes of reflection before a wander down the strip to get something to eat and drink.

-Continuing my adventures, I walked all the way along Tha Ma Kham, or Riiver Kwai Road as its commonly known.
-A walk across the famous bridge and a quick wander at the other side by the Concentration Camp Market was backed up by moving on to River Kwai Bridge railway station.
+Continuing my adventures, I walked all the way along Tha Ma Kham, or River Kwai Road as it's commonly known.
+A walk across the famous bridge and a quick wander on the other side by the Concentration Camp Market was followed by moving on to the River Kwai Bridge railway station.

 Everyone seemed happy and friendly.
 There’s certainly a lot to be said for weekend evening football in such a climate.
-Despite it such a large arena the home fans on the near open side created a great atmosphere.
+Despite such a large arena, the home fans on the near-open side created a great atmosphere.

-The hosts responded when skipper Suchao Nuchnum had a shot blocked prior to energetic Brazilian forward Jonatan Reis firing over.
-Navy with nothing to lose were going for it with Jakrayut Vivatvanit letting go from distance but going wide which was backed up with a wild effort from Adefolarin Durosinmi.
+The hosts responded when skipper Suchao Nuchnum had a shot blocked before energetic Brazilian forward Jonatan Reis fired over.
+Navy, with nothing to lose were going for it with Jakrayut Vivatvanit letting go from distance but going wide, which was backed up with a wild effort from Adefolarin Durosinmi.

 Guntapon Keereeleang, on loan to Muankhan from Bangkok United, fired over in a good position in the opening moments after the restart.
 But it would be Navy who retook the lead just past the hour mark.

-Ten minutes from time a shot from Reis struck the arm of Bangkok United loanee Santipap Yaemsaen in the box.
-Mr Kanhachalee pointed to the spot with Reis obliging after a those stop start approach to the ball.
+Ten minutes from time, a shot from Reis struck the arm of Bangkok United loanee Santipap Yaemsaen in the box.
+Mr Kanhachalee pointed to the spot with Reis obliging after a stop-start approach to the ball.
 The fans around me were wild with delight as their team saw out the win.

 After a few small bottles, I headed back the extra couple of miles as no transport was about.
-To be honest the bar area seemed to be busier during the day of folk of my age.
+To be honest, the bar area seemed to be busier during the day with folks of my age.
 I thought it was pretty average and would definitely go local if I stayed over again.

 The next morning, I got my skates on and caught the same mode of the bus back to Mo Chit, beating the traffic before all the shoppers came out to play.
-After a rest, and editing a video of my adventures around Kanchanaburi, I was ready to go to local football.
+After a rest and editing a video of my adventures around Kanchanaburi, I was ready to go to a game of local football.
 The fun never stops in Thailand!

 No comments: